SamedBayer/document-updater/README.md

     10-) Assess the semantic embedding similarities between the old and updated content relative to the query.
     11-) Write the updated content into another JSONL file.

-## Improvements:

-1-) Annoy is read-only - once the index is built you cannot add any more embeddings!
-Thus, different solutions like pure vector databases might be used and embeddings can be updated on the fly.
-Also, experimenting with other vector libraries like FAISS might offer better performance.

-2-) More advanced models might give better performance for Embedding generation.

-3-) The solution should be tested across various scenarios, including:
-        - Query which is irrelevant to all page contents
-        - Query that is highly relevant to all page contents

-4-) Clustering similar page contents and storing them together might increase the performance.

-5-) Test functions should be written.

-6-) The system prompt template can be improved.

-7-) Evaluation is done qualitatively and with simple quantitative analysis.
-Better evaluation techniques might be used to check the content pre- and post-update to ensure that the changes align with the natural language query.

-8-) Similarity threshold to update is chosen by qualitative checks and it might be improved.
-Also, secondary LLM might be used to confirm if the content needs updating based on the change context.